nfreear/pomodoro-browser-ext/README.md

 # My Pomodoro Browser Extension

 Grow trees!
-A [Pomodoro][] countdown timer that blocks access to distracting websites.
+A [Pomodoro][] countdown timer that helps you focus by blocking access to distracting websites.
 The block-list and timer duration are user configurable.

 Work-in-progress downloads: